 We give teachers excellent art education resources to support them in the classroom and beyond.

-We offer a one-hour exhibition tour designed for school groups.
+We offer 75-minute exhibition tours designed for school groups.
 Students are encouraged to find meaning in art and strengthen their visual literacy and thinking skills.
 This unique group education experience exposes students to several exhibitions, including Canadian, British, European, and contemporary art.
 We recommend booking three weeks in advance.

 Our Education Coordinator is available to help with any questions you may have.